Close Alert Banner

 What are the current requirements to visit?

-• Outdoor visits can be any size, space permitting.
+• Indoor and outdoor visits can be any size, space permitting.

 Do I need to be tested prior to arriving at the long-term care home?